nikeorever/wedzera/README.md

 # Wedzera

 Wedzera is an extension toolkit for Dart, It contains many convenient, functional, and easy-to-use functions.

 ## Libraries

 ## [wedzera.collection][]

-`list` creates a new unmodifiable `List` with the specified size, where each element is calculated by calling the specified init function.

-`mutableList` creates a new mutable `List` with the specified size, where each element is calculated by calling the specified init function.

-`mapOf` returns a new unmodifiable `Map` with the specified contents, given as a list of pairs where the first component is the key and the second is the value.

-`mutableMapOf` returns a new mutable `Map` with the specified contents, given as a list of pairs where the first component is the key and the second is the value.

 `Iterables` is an extension class for `Iterable`.